Common Action Party – Civil Congress: Ideology

-Some political scientists have described the Civil Congress as part of a new generation of European left parties, supplanting communists and social democrats.
+Some political scientists have described the Civil Congress as part of a new generation of European left parties.
 The party has been compared to the Spanish party Podemos, the Greek party SYRIZA, France's La France Insoumise, Poland's Razem, the left wing of the UK's Labour Party and supporters of Bernie Sanders in the American Democratic Party.
-Romanian newspaper Adevărul criticized the party as being anti-Romanian and composed of radical ex-members of the Party of Communists.
-Party co-founders Mark Tkachuk and Iurie Muntean are former members of the Party of Communists, but both left in 2014.
+Romanian newspaper Adevărul criticized the party as being anti-Romanian and composed of ex-members of the Party of Communists.
+However the party never expressed any anti-Romanian views.
+Party co-founders Mark Tkachuk and Iurie Muntean are former members of the Party of Communists, but both were expelled in 2014.